aquova/terraria-docker/README.md

 A Docker image for hosting Terraria servers.

-Current running Terraria version 1.4.4.1.
+Currently on Terraria version 1.4.4.2.

 ## Usage